RdlP/WebGL/README.md

 WebGL examples

 1 - A basic triangle example

-2 - A basic squeare example
+2 - A basic square example

 3 - A tesselation example